jfouca/confucius/README.md

 Confucius is a student project developed in 3 weeks and a half by 7 students.
-Because of the academic context and so little time, it hasn't been audited nor fully tested and so should not be used in production, for the time being at least.
+Because of the academic context and so little time, it hasn't been audited nor fully tested and therefore SHOULD NOT be used in production.

-If you have some experience with the technologies used (Django, jQuery, Bootstrap), you might find some methods, functions or instructions unusuals.
-Please do not hesitate to contribute to Confucius Project by improving our code quality and therefore, maintainability.
+This is still a work in progress.
+Please feel free to participate and don't hesitate to make a pull request.

 What is Confucius?
 ------------------